hypermodern-python/website/docs/chapter02.md

 To start with, configure Coverage.py to run in [parallel mode][coverage-combine].
-This causes Coverage.py to create separate data files for every run, rather than erasing the previous coverage data at each run.
+This causes Coverage.py to create separate data files for every run, rather than erasing the previous coverage data each time it runs.
-The data files can be combined later on using the `coverage combine` command.
+The data files can be combined later on using the command `coverage combine`.
-Enable parallel mode using the `tool.coverage.run.parallel` option:
+Enable parallel mode using the option `tool.coverage.run.parallel`:

 ```{code-block} toml
 ---